bloominstituteoftechnology/front-end-project-week/README.md

 ## Trello Set Up:

-* [ ] Create a Trello account
+* [Completed] Create a Trello account
-* [ ] Create a new board called "Lambda Notes - {Your Name}"
+* [Completed] Create a new board called "Lambda Notes - {Your Name}"
-* [ ] Create lists titled `backlog`,`To Do`, `In Progress`, and `Done`
+* [Completed] Create lists titled `backlog`,`To Do`, `In Progress`, and `Done`
-* [ ] Fill in the `To Do` list with the MVP features listed below
+* [Completed] Fill in the `To Do` list with the MVP features listed below
-* [ ] Fill in the `backlog` list with all the extra features listed below
+* [Completed] Fill in the `backlog` list with all the extra features listed below
-* [ ] Share your board with the project manager that has been assigned to you.
+* [Completed] Share your board with the project manager that has been assigned to you.
 If you have not been assigned yet, reach out to your lead TA for guidance
-* [ ] Add your Trello URL to your project's README.md file.
-Commit the change, push it to your repository & submit a pull request
+* [Completed] Add your Trello URL to your project's README.md file.
+Commit the change, push it to your repository & submit a pull request.

 ## MVP Features: